 |Car insurance company||Average annual premium for full coverage*|

-Car insurance rates typically decrease each year for young drivers as long as they drive safely and keep their driving records clean.
-Also, some carriers offer an insurance discount for teens that pass a driving safety course or maintain good grades.
+Car insurance rates typically decrease each year for young drivers as long as they keep their driving records clean.
+Some carriers also offer an insurance discount for teens that pass a driving safety course or maintain good grades.

 Insurance carriers typically flag drivers as high-risk if they: